Hair Loss for Women

 2. Female pattern hair loss (FPHL)

 This is the female version of androgenetic alopecia.
-The pattern looks different from mens: usually a widening center part, diffuse thinning across the top and crown, with the hairline often preserved.
+The pattern looks different from mens: usually a widening center part with the thinning fanning out toward the front (dermatologists call it the "Christmas tree" pattern when you look straight down at the part), diffuse thinning across the top and crown, and the frontal hairline usually preserved.
+Unlike men, women very rarely go fully bald in these areas.
+The hair thins and the scalp shows through, but the follicles hang on, which is part of why treatment can do so much.
 It is genetically driven and influenced by androgens (testosterone and DHT), but the relationship is more complex than in men.
 Many women with classic FPHL have totally normal androgen levels.3.
 Postpartum shedding

 A specific subtype of telogen effluvium.
 During pregnancy, high estrogen keeps more hair in the growth phase than usual; postpartum, those hairs all shift to shedding together around month 3 to 6.
 The shedding is dramatic but expected.
 Most women see substantial regrowth by 9 to 12 months postpartum.4.
 Thyroid-driven shedding